pairshaped/curlingio-docs/docs/club-management/discounts.md

 ### Fee

 Allows you to give a discount to curlers who have already paid, or are about to pay a fee.
-For example to offer a discount to members on non-member leagues or products.
+For example, to offer a discount to members on non-member leagues or products.

 ### Product